spotdemo4/nix-gitea-cache-action/README.md

 ### `key`

 An explicit key for the cache entry.
-Defaults to a hash of `flake.lock`, if it exists.
+Defaults to the narHash of the nixpkgs flake input.

 ## Outputs